casper-network/docs-redux/docs/concepts/transactions.md

 # Transactions

 Transactions are [a new structure](../developers/json-rpc/types_chain.md#transaction) that allows users to enact changes in global state on a Casper network.
-Introduced with the Condor release, Transactions supersede legacy [Deploys](./glossary/D.md#deploy), allowing for a variety of Wasm-less interactions with the blockchain.
+Introduced with the Casper 2.0 release, Transactions supersede legacy [Deploys](./glossary/D.md#deploy), allowing for a variety of Wasm-less interactions with the blockchain.
 These new interactions are more efficient than Deploys and provide a level of convenience that was not previously available.

-The existing Deploy model is deprecated as of Condor, and support will be removed entirely in a future major release.
-However, Condor will continue to accept valid Deploys and will attempt to execute them.
+The existing Deploy model is deprecated as of Casper 2.0, and support will be removed entirely in a future major release.
+However, Casper 2.0 will continue to accept valid Deploys and will attempt to execute them.
 Most existing deploys that function today will continue to do so.
 However, deploys that depend on a data type or FFI function that has been altered or removed will fail to execute.

 ## Transaction Types